 Going back and forth between breast & bottle

-- We still want them to open their mouth wide and take a large portion of the nipple in their mouth whether at breast or bottle.
+We still want them to open their mouth wide and take a large portion of the nipple, whether at the breast or bottle.

-- Put the bottle nipple in their mouth so their lips can flange close to the base of the nipple.
+Put the bottle nipple in their mouth so their lips can flange close to the base of the nipple.